gituser39/3900Activity2/README.md

 I hope you like it.
 Target audience is moms and educators.

-I want to finish this page one day for different ages and make it a full fledged website.
+I want to finish this page one day for different ages and make it a full-fledged website.